ceford/cefjdemos-data-jdm-help/articles/nl/editors/editors.md

 TinyMCE is compatible with screen readers such as
 <a href="https://www.freedomscientific.com/products/software/jaws/"
-class="external text" target="_blank"
 rel="nofollow noreferrer noopener">JAWS</a> and
-<a href="https://www.nvaccess.org/" class="external text"
-target="_blank" rel="nofollow noreferrer noopener">NVDA</a>.
-You can use
+<a href="https://www.nvaccess.org/" rel="nofollow noreferrer noopener">NVDA</a>.
-it effectively even if you don't use the mouse.
+You can use it effectively even if you don't use the mouse.

 |                                          |                        |                        |
 |------------------------------------------|------------------------|------------------------|